Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Related Work

 The rapid growth of ML applications evolved from automating routine processes (e.g., spam filtering) to user-centered applications (i.e., automatic information extraction based on a specific user request).
 Although ML applications put users into the loop to ensure the usability of the application \citep{yang2017role, dove2017ux}, most of the ML user-oriented development is product-focused, i.e., the rather later stages engage users to evaluate product usability \citep{visser2005contextmapping}.
 UX-driven research embeds user perspective evenly during the development of ML-powered applications, i.e., at the stages of requirement understanding \citep{carmona2018relationship}, data collection \citep{Park2021}, implementation \citep{Carney2020}, and evaluation \citep{cambo2018user}.
-The UX research explores multiple aspects of user interaction and engagement in the development process.
+The UX research explores multiple user interaction and engagement aspects in the development process.
 UX research increases the effectiveness and communicability of ML applications according to the user's mental maps \citep{agner2020recommendation}, creates workflows to enable effective joint creativity process of users and ML models \citep{kayacik2019identifying}, ensures the best user experience from the services \citep{dove2017ux}, incorporates expert knowledge into improving the ML applications \citep{amershi2014power,dudley2018review}, and engages users into accuracy evaluation \citep{cambo2018user,boukhelifa2018evaluation}.

 Although users participate in multiple steps of the development process, a deeper user-centered perspective is required to distill users' real needs \citep{dove2017ux}.
-Most UX studies for ML applications follow a one- or two-step product-centric process \citep{visser2005contextmapping, yang2018machine}: (1) interact with the users to learn about a domain, (2) perform usability evaluation of an ML application.
+Most UX studies for ML applications follow a one- or two-step product-centered process \citep{visser2005contextmapping, yang2018machine}: (1) interact with the users to learn about a domain, (2) perform usability evaluation of an ML application.
 Very little research integrates the domain users into the first step to explore their perspectives for idea generation and concept analysis.
-Exploring user perspectives would include learning about the domain users; which roles they have in this domain; how they use a currently existing system (if any); and what needs and pain points the users may have.
-Analysis of this information could evolve the ML development into a user-centric viewpoint.
+Exploring user perspectives would include learning about the domain users, their roles in this domain, how they use a currently existing system (if any), and what needs and pain points the users may have.
+Analysis of this information could evolve the ML development into a user-centered viewpoint.